frederic-perez/AmE-dictionary/data/dictionary.md

 __roister__ _v_ :two: Engage in boisterous, drunken merrymaking. _Syn_ carouse, riot _Grab your hats and your flasks, lads; we’re going to roister till sunup._
 __role model__ _n_ :two::hammer: _The best role models embrace their flaws._
 __roll (someone’s) eyes__
-__roll call__ _n_ The calling of a list of names, as of soldiers or students, for checking attendance. _McConnell indefinitely postponed a critical roll call planned for this week._
+__roll call__ _n_ :two: The calling of a list of names, as of soldiers or students, for checking attendance. _McConnell indefinitely postponed a critical roll call planned for this week._
 __roll out__ _v_ :four::hammer: _The retailer will roll out deals two days early._
 __roll over__ _v informal_ :two: To defeat overwhelmingly.
 To be easily defeated without even trying: _We can’t expect them to just roll over for us.
 They thought the unions would roll over._
 __roll the dice__